Teplizumab

-Teplizumab, sold under the brand name Tzield, is a humanized anti-CD3 monoclonal antibody that is the first approved treatment indicated to delay the onset of stage 3 type 1 diabetes in people with stage 2 type 1 diabetes.
+Teplizumab, sold under the brand name Tzield among others, is an anti-CD3 humanized monoclonal antibody and the first approved treatment indicated to delay the onset of stage 3 type 1 diabetes in people living with stage 2 type 1 diabetes.
+Type 1 diabetes progresses from stage 1 (where a person has normal blood sugar but tests positive for two or more diabetes-related autoantibodies) to stage 2 (when blood sugar becomes abnormal, but they have no symptoms), to stage 3 (where significant beta cell loss has occurred and they typically have symptoms of type 1 diabetes); teplizumab delays the progression from stage 2 to stage 3.

 Teplizumab's mechanism of action involves binding to CD3 protein complexes (a molecule involved in recognising antigens and activating T cells) on the surface of T-cells and modifying T-cell immune behaviour to reduce cytotoxicity.
 This appears to involve weak agonistic activity on signaling via the T cell receptor-CD3 complex associated with the development of anergy, unresponsiveness, and/or apoptosis, particularly of unwanted activated T effector cells.
 In addition, regulatory cytokines are released and regulatory T cells are expanded that may lead to the reestablishment of immune tolerance.
 To avoid overly stimulating cytokine release, the Fc region of this antibody has been engineered to have Fc receptor non-binding (FNB) properties.

-Teplizumab was approved for medical use in the United States in November 2022.
+Teplizumab was approved for medical use in the United States in November 2022, and in the European Union in January 2026.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

-Teplizumab is indicated to delay the onset of stage 3 type 1 diabetes in people aged eight years of age and older with stage 2 type 1 diabetes.
+Teplizumab is indicated to delay the onset of stage 3 type 1 diabetes in persons over age 1 living with stage 2 type 1 diabetes.
+It also now has US FDA approval for persons aged 8 to 17 with recent diagnosis of stage 3 diabetes to slow the decline of c-peptide.

+In June 2026, the US Food and Drug Administration expanded the indication for teplizumab to delay the decline of insulin production in people aged 8 years through 17 years of age who have been recently diagnosed with stage 3 type 1 diabetes.

 History

 Teplizumab was developed at the University of Chicago in partnership with Ortho Pharmaceutical, and was then further developed at MacroGenics, Inc., including a collaboration with Eli Lilly to conduct the first phase III clinical trial in early-onset type 1 diabetes.
-After the initial Phase 3 trial conducted by Macrogenics failed to meet the primary endpoint, the drug was acquired by Provention Bio, which restarted development based on subset analysis of the original trials.
+After the initial Phase III trial conducted by Macrogenics failed to meet the primary endpoint, the drug was acquired by Provention Bio, which restarted development based on subset analysis of the original trials.